(This post includes affiliate links. For full disclosure, check my disclaimer!)

 Pulling my knees in tight towards myself, I pulled my goggles back down and made some cursory checks to check the coast was clear.
 With a quick tighten of the abs, I pressed my feet down hard and lunged my body forward.

-I felt the nose of the board rotate and held my arms outstretched; constantly making micro-changes, as if on strings.
+Pressing down gradually with the toes of my left foot, I felt the nose of the board rotate and held my arms outstretched; constantly making micro-changes, as if on strings.

 Faster and faster, flashing downhill, fellow riders appearing in my peripherals.
 Determined not to bail in fright, I continued downwards, slipping in and out of the gaps that presented themselves.
 I watched each daunting corner loom and then vanish as quickly as the next one emerged.

 Confidence grew even though this was still my first time snowboarding.

 A minute passed when it dawned on me that this was the longest run yet; the longest run without a fall.
 More riders appeared ahead as I began to really focus, trying to feel my center of gravity.

 I rushed into corners and slalomed down the center of the wide trails.